bbopt/solar/README.md

 Go to the [./src](src) directory and type `make`.
 It will generate the binary executable `solar` located in the [./bin](bin) directory.

+For Windows users, it is possible to directly use a binary [./bin/solar_WINDOWS.exe](executable).

 ### Validation
 Your **SOLAR** installation must be validated.
 For this, type `./bin/solar -check`.
 This will execute several tests during 10 to 20 minutes.